activisthandbook/activisthandbook/articles/organising/coalition-building.md

 langCode: en
 articleID: y5lJ-VcsNzXpOePLIAq63fA62qNkJ0AY
 languageCollectionID: NgRZAH8Dvd769ZcUN-JmgJ-fd9tfCsVX
-updatedTimestamp: 1695741110867
+updatedTimestamp: 1699193170979
 createdTimestamp: 1643131835201
-wordCount: 694
+wordCount: 700
 tags: []
 ---

 **In this guide, we explain how to do coalition building.
 First, we explain what coalitions are.
 Secondly, we provide steps to start a new coalition.
 Thirdly, we help you maintain an existing coalition.
 Finally, we list some common challenges and explain how to address them.**

+> **Article quality**: ⭐️⭐️⭐️⭐️ (4/5)
+>
-> Also check out our guide on strengthening a [**movement of movements**](/organising/movement-of-movements).
+> **Related articles**: Also check out our guide on strengthening a [**movement of movements**](/organising/movement-of-movements).
 In that guide, we take a step back and look at the complex relations between social movements.
 In this guide, we focus on the practicalities of starting a collaboration in the form of a coalition.

 ## **Summary**